yyqtc/learning-code/readme.txt

-this is the first time I write in this file
+this is the second time I write in this file